-- 1 pound really tiny baby potatoes (these were about 1 1/2 centimeters in diameter.
-Use diced yukon gold or other waxy white potatoes if you can't find these)
+- 1 pound baby potatoes (these were about 1 ½ centimeters in diameter.
+Can also use diced yukon gold or other waxy white potatoes)

-- 1- inch diameter ball of tamarind , soaked in 1 cup of water for about 15-30 minutes.
+- 1- inch ball tamarind (soaked in 1 cup of water for about 15-30 minutes.
 Crush the tamarind pulp with your fingers before straining.
-Discard the solids and set the pulp aside.
+Discard the solids and set the pulp aside.)

-- 1 tbsp jaggery , grated (unrefined Indian sugar.
+- 1 tablespoon jaggery (grated.
+This is an unrefined Indian sugar.
 You can buy golden lumps of these at any Indian grocery store)